 - $120,000 does not cover 75% of my salary.
 Can I be listed as 55% on this grant?

 The NIH requires K awardees to commit 75% effort to the career development award, whether or not the funds available cover the salary.
 The chair/department letter should state the chair/department is committed to ensuring 75% protected time during the duration of the award.
 The department can use non-federal funds to make up the difference between the dollars available in the grant and your salary and fringe benefits.
 These funds cannot come from someone else’s NIH grant.

 - Is there a specific research focus for these applications and awards?

 Proposals across the entire T1 – T4 spectrum of translational research are eligible for this award.

-- Is a faculty appointment at a Tufts-affiliated hospital required for applicants?
+- Is a faculty appointment at a Tufts-affiliated school required for applicants?